zzyzxlab/tao.js/packages/docs/src/content/README.md

-The TAO is a programming paradigm designed around splitting up any System or Application into very granular constituent parts organized to respond to a common message format, a 3-dimensional tuple (taople) with a very specific set of 3 attributes that can be used to describe _any_ context which can occur within the System or Application (known here as Application Context).
+The TAO is a programming paradigm designed around splitting up any System or Application into very granular constituent parts organized to respond to a common message format, a 3-dimensional tuple (trigram) with a very specific set of 3 attributes that can be used to describe _any_ context which can occur within the System or Application (known here as Application Context).

-Describing a System or Application as a _Set of taoples_ has the specific intent of making it easy to communicate in non-technical terms what the software _should_ or _intends_ to do.
+Describing a System or Application as a _Set of trigrams_ has the specific intent of making it easy to communicate in non-technical terms what the software _should_ or _intends_ to do.

 Once the software has been sufficiently decomposed in this way, it is reconstituted thru